chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 ### Maintaining Documentation's Accuracy

-Third, documentation becomes outdated/inaccurate due to changes, especially breaking changes.
-It does this in two ways: decreasing its usefulness (depends on the 'size' of a change) and decreasing its coherence (depends on the 'frequency' of changes).
+Third, documentation becomes outdated/inaccurate due to changes in the subject of the documentation, especially breaking changes.
+Two aspects of changes: the 'size' of a change in the subject, and the 'frequency' of these changes.

 #### The "Size" of a Change

+The 'size' of a change can decrease its usefulness.

 | "Size" | Example
 | -- | -- |